 Ed Balls representing the government.
-Kim Holt representing Great Ormond Street Hospital and its subsidiary care unit St Anne’s were Patrick was examined; Ofsted who initially compiled a report given Haringey a rating of 3, the equivalent of a gold star, subsequently, oh dear, somehow lost that report and downgrade it to 1, which means social services were in crisis –which they were, as all social work departments; The Metropolitan Police who failed to take any kind of forensic documentation of the child’s injuries, or to notice that Baby P had a new ‘stepdad’ but, oh dear, that was social work’s fault.
+Kim Holt representing Great Ormond Street Hospital and its subsidiary care unit St Anne’s were Patrick was examined; Ofsted, initially, compiled a report given Haringey a rating of 3, the equivalent of a gold star, subsequently, oh dear, somehow lost that report and downgrade it to 1, which means social services were in crisis –which they were, as all social work departments always are; The Metropolitan Police who failed to take any kind of forensic documentation of the child’s injuries, or to notice that Baby P had a new ‘stepdad’, but, oh dear, that was social work’s fault.
 Look over there, it wasn’t us guv.
 The politicians, the police and the media had found the culprits.
 Social Workers.
 Burn them.
 A simplistic narrative often catches fire, better than any attempts at the truth.

 Two things worth considering.
 Sharon Shoesmith has been unable to work since then.
 But she received a six-figure sum for unfair dismissal.
 An unnamed whistle-blower told how the Ofsted inspectorate tampered with official documents.
 A consultant paediatrician who had made allegations of systemic failure and a lack of support at St Anne’s was offered £150 000 by Great Ormond Street Hospital, basically to shut up.
 Worst of all.
 David Cameron is now Prime Minister, no doubt children don’t die on his watch.